jeanazabache/jeanazabache/README.md

 ### Hi there 👋

-Software engineer at Microsoft and **creator of Vida MRR**, a personal project dedicated to help other developers to increase their technical skills in web design, web development, problems solving, and more.
+Software engineer at Everis NNT and **creator of Vida MRR**, a personal project dedicated to help other developers to increase their technical skills in web design, web development, problems solving, and more.
 My main programming languages/platforms are: Javascript, Typescript, Node.js, Azure, PHP and Kotlin.

 Here are some ideas to get you started: